dsouzaclive/ATM-Simulator/README.md

 # ATM-Simulator
-A JavaFX ATM Banking Simulator developed for CI453 - WOrking in the Computing Industry at the University of Brighton.
+A JavaFX ATM Banking Simulator developed for CI453 - Working in the Computing Industry at the University of Brighton.

 ## Architecture
 MVC + Domain - View, Controller, UIModel, Bank, BankAccount, SQLite